 Pharaoh Amenhotep III reached the throne of Egypt at the age of twelve and during his reign, Egypt reached a state of wealth and prosperity.
 He followed the way of the majority of pharaohs in establishing great buildings and Egyptian monuments and that led him to establish over 250 buildings, temples, statuaries, and stele.

-Amenhotep III improved upon his father’s great policies of rule and in religion throughout his ruling period.
+Amenhotep III improved upon his father’s great policies of rule and religion throughout his ruling period.
 He was a supporter of the ancient religion of Egypt and expressed his interest in the patronage of the arts and in building projects and among his most magnificent achievements was his mortuary temple complex which included the unique Colossi of Memnon.

 The Mortuary Complex of Amenhotep III

 During the construction of Amenhotep’s complex, it was intended to be more inspiring than any other complexes including the Great Karnak Temples.
-It used to cover over 86 acres and included a lot of rooms, halls, porticos, and plateaus which mirrored the vision of the Field of Reeds, the Egyptian paradise.
+It used to cover over 86 acres and included a lot of rooms, halls, porticos, and plateaus which mirrored the vision of the field of reeds, the Egyptian paradise.
 Amenhotep III closely associated himself with Osiris, who was the first king of Egypt and the Lord and Judge of the Dead.

 The two statues of Amenhotep III were carved from single blocks of quartzite sandstone.
 The way of moving the stones to build the two statues is unknown but it must have been similar to the same way of transferring the stones used in building the pyramids of Giza.
-The base of the two statues depict the mother of Amenhotep III “Mutemwiya” and wife “Tiye” on the front and “Hapy”, the god of the Nile, on the side and all of the three symbolized rebirth.
+The base of the two statues depicts the mother of Amenhotep III “Mutemwiya” and wife “Tiye” on the front and “Hapy”, the god of the Nile, on the side and all of the three symbolized rebirth.

 The Sound Phenomenon for Colossi of Memnon